Dr Vasyl Vlasenko

 Vlasenko V., L. Ostrovsky, and K. Hutter (2005).
 Adiabatic behavior of strongly nonlinear internal solitary waves in slope-shelf areas.
 Journal of Geophysical Research, 110(C4), C04006.

 Vlasenko V., and W. Alpers (2005).
-Generation of secondary internal waves by the interaction of an internal solitary waves with an underwater bank.
+Generation of secondary internal waves by the interaction of an internal solitary wave with an underwater bank.
 Journal of Geophysical Research, 110(C2), C02019.

 Vlasenko, V., N. Stashchuk, and K. Hutter (2003).
 Baroclinic tides: mathematical aspects of their modeling.
 Transworld Research Network: Recent Development in Physics, 2, 61-96.